David Bowie Is The Star Attraction Among Six Major American Museum Exhibits In May 2018

-As the Spring weather continues to improve, it is time to pay a visit to one of America’s outstanding museums.
-This year’s Springtime offerings will appeal to art and culture lovers from every generation, with exhibits that include rock superstars, 1960’s counterculture, the world wide web, impressionist art, America’s “Mona Lisa,” and 19th Century Hudson River School paintings.
+As the spring weather continues to improve, it is time to pay a visit to one of America’s outstanding museums.
+This year’s springtime offerings will appeal to art and culture lovers from every generation, with exhibits that include rock superstars, 1960’s counterculture, the world wide web, impressionist art, America’s “Mona Lisa,” and 19th century Hudson River School paintings.

 1.)
 Our first exhibit takes us to the Brooklyn Museum in Brooklyn, New York.
 The exhibition, titled “David Bowie is,” offers visitors an insight into the creative genius of one of the modern world’s greatest stars.
 Bowie was a musician, songwriter, fashion icon, and actor who rose to worldwide critical acclaim.
 As one of the most influential exponents of popular culture in a career that spanned five decades, Bowie remained true to his roots and his craft while constantly re-inventing his public persona.

 2.)
-The Philadelphia Museum of Art in Philadelphia, Pennsylvania offers visitors a tantalizing glimpse into the 1960’s influence on art and culture with “Design in Revolution: A 1960s Odyssey.”
+The Philadelphia Museum of Art in Philadelphia, Pennsylvania, offers visitors a tantalizing glimpse into the 1960’s influence on art and culture with “Design in Revolution: A 1960s Odyssey.”
 Visitors will be able to view paintings and sculpture, vintage rock posters, album art, fashion, household objects and furniture, photographs from the decade, and artifacts from the anti-war and civil rights movements – all gathered from the museum’s collections.

 “From Pop Art and psychedelia to the civil rights and anti-war movements, the 1960s was a decade of liberation—and of great loss.
 See how designers, artists, and architects responded to the tumultuous period that still looms large in the American imagination.
 Highlights include the Museum’s surprising collection of vintage rock ‘n’ roll posters and a series of powerful images of Martin Luther King Jr. ”